NorthernOceanS/NormaConstructor-wiki/en/nos.md

 ```
 ## Write a NOS Program

-It also have `e`, just as functions on generator.
+It also has `e`, just as functions on generator.
 But it have two unusual things, `args` and `input`.

 `args` is an array of string.
 If you call it like `nc.cat -h`, the `args` will be `["nc.cat", "-h"]`.